erdebee/homey-innova-ac/README.md

 ---
-The brandname and logo's of `Innova`, are property of Innova Energie Srl.
+The brandname and logo's of `Innova` and `Thermocomfort`, are property of and copyrighted by their respective owners.
-The author of this application has no acquintance with the company in any way.
+The author of this application has no acquintance with the companies in any way.